TRLN IDEA Funding

 The Executive Committee has approved a total of $100,000 of funding, to be distributed across two years (two funding cycles per year).
-A total of $25,000 is available for the Fall 2022 round of funding.
+A total of $25,000 is available for the Spring 2023 round of funding.
 Although proposals will be invited on a semi-annual basis, funded projects may extend past or be scheduled outside of this timeframe, depending on scope and needs.

 Below we provide example projects to inspire staff in generating ideas for proposals.
 This is not an exhaustive list.
 We encourage all staff to submit proposals even if the scope of the project or need for funding does not correspond to any of these example projects.

 - Invited speakers and hosting costs for events centered around an IDEA issue